Frequently Asked Questions

 check my "frozen" credit files?

-will indicate to the creditor that the file is frozen and therefore the creditor
+TransUnion) will indicate to the creditor that the file is frozen and,

-credit file even though it is frozen.
-See the Question/Answer above.
+to review your credit file even though it is frozen.
+See the Question/Answer

 Will a "frozen" credit file hurt my credit history?